Leyla Aliyeva: Career

 She is a member of the ruling Aliyev family in Azerbaijan.
-She has been embroiled in scandals involving the family's wealth, as she and her family members had wealth stashed in elaborate networks of offshore companies.
+She has been embroiled in scandals involving the family's wealth, as she and her family members has wealth stashed in elaborate networks of offshore companies.
 The documents showed that Leyla and her sister Arzu controlled two previously hidden British Virgin Islands-incorporated firms — Kingsview Developments Limited and Exaltation Limited.
 Documents have also shown her to be the owner of offshore companies LaBelleza Holdings Limited and Harvard Management Limited.

+In 2005, Ilham Aliyev's regime granted license for a new mobile operator, Azerfon, to enter the Azerbaijani market.
+In 2011, investigative reporting revealed that Leyla Aliyeva and her sister Arzu owned 72% of the operator through three Panamanian offshore companies.

+In 2006, Ilham Aliyev awarded mining rights for six gold fields worth billions of dollars to a four-company consortium owned by his daughters through offshore companies.
+The contract did not follow normal bidding procedures, the identity of the consortium owners was unknown, and the consortium had no history of mining.
+Over the course of several years, the consortium failed to make profits, as the secretive ownership structure inhibited the companies' ability to sell on the world market.
+The consortium unsuccessfully sought to sell itself to a private buyer.
+In 2016, their father Ilham Aliyev ordered the state-owned company Azergold (formed in 2015) to purchase the four-company consortium.
+As part of the secret deal, the daughter would receive 70% of all future mining profits while the state would just receive the remaining 30%.

-Aliyeva is Vice-President of the Heydar Aliyev Foundation, a charity run by the Aliyev ruling family in Azerbaijan.
+Aliyeva is vice-president of the Heydar Aliyev Foundation, a charity run by the Aliyev ruling family in Azerbaijan.
 Leyla and her sister own a number of banks in Azerbaijan.
 She is editor-in-chief of the style magazine Baku, launched in 2011.

 Aliyeva has been involved in efforts to promote Azerbaĳan in Russia.
-In 2011 Leyla Aliyeva launched the international campaign International Dialogue for Environmental Action.
-In July 2011, the Taraggi (Progress) Medal was conferred on Aliyeva for her contributions to the development of Azerbaijan–Russia relations.
-In 2012, Aliyeva was awarded the medal “For Merits Before the Astrakhan Oblast".
-In 2013, she was decorated with Order of St. Olga 3rd Grade of the Russian Orthodox Church, and was awarded the “For Services to Volgograd Region” Prize.
-In 2015, Aliyeva was awarded the Pushkin Medal of the Russian Federation.
-During that year, she was conferred the title of Goodwill Ambassador of the UN Food and Agriculture Organization.
-In 2016, Leyla Aliyeva received a diploma of Honorary Professor at Moscow State University. and a "Medal of Merit" from Moscow State International Relations Institute's Scientific Council.
+The Azerbaijan government has given her multiple awards.
+She has also been given multiple awards by Russian institutions.

 She was the executive producer of the 2016 film Ali and Nino, based on the novel of the same name by an Azerbaijani writer.

 Personal life

+From 2006 to 2015, Aliyeva was married to Emin Agalarov, the son of Azerbaijani-Russian billionaire Aras Agalarov.
 Aliyeva is the mother of three children: Ali, Mikail and Amina.

-In 2010 The Washington Post reported that Leyla along with her sister Arzu and brother Heydar own real estate in Dubai that is worth about $75 million.
-However, her husband at the time, Emin Agalarov, is the son of Russian billionaire Aras Agalarov.
-It is stated that those properties were bought by her father-in-law.
+In 2010, The Washington Post reported that Leyla along with her sister Arzu and brother Heydar own real estate in Dubai that is worth about $75 million.
+In 2006, she obtained a property in Mayendorf Gardens, a gated community in Moscow.

-In May 2015 Aliyeva announced through Instagram that she had divorced Agalarov.